Category: Issue Comments

 Click for Big

-The market appears to have a distaste at the moment for floating rate product; most of the implied rates until the next interconversion are lower than the current 3-month bill rate and the averages for investment-grade and junk issues are both well below current market rates, at +0.47% and +0.51%, respectively!
+The market appears to be relatively uninterested in floating rate product; most of the implied rates until the next interconversion are lower than the current 3-month bill rate and the averages for investment-grade and junk issues are slightly below current market rates, at +1.10% and +1.12%, respectively – although these break-even rates are much closer to the market rate than has been case for recent resets!
 Whatever might be the result of the next few Bank of Canada overnight rate decisions, I suggest that it is unlikely that the average rate over the next five years will be lower than current – but if you disagree, of course, you may interpret the data any way you like.

 Since credit quality of each element of the pair is equal to the other element, it should not make any difference whether the pair examined is investment-grade or junk, although we might expect greater variation of implied rates between junk issues on grounds of lower liquidity, and this is just what we see.

-If we plug in the current bid price of the IFC.PR.A FixedReset, we may construct the following table showing consistent prices for its maybe-soon-to-be-issued FloatingReset counterpart given a variety of Implied Breakeven yields consistent with issues currently trading:
+If we plug in the current bid price of the ENB.PR.D FixedReset, we may construct the following table showing consistent prices for its soon-may-be-issued FloatingReset counterpart given a variety of Implied Breakeven yields consistent with issues currently trading:

-Estimate of FloatingReset (received in exchange for VNR.PR.A) Trading Price In Current Conditions
+Estimate of FloatingReset (received in exchange for ENB.PR.D) Trading Price In Current Conditions

 Assumed FloatingReset